ilijalichkovski/application-guide-uwcmk/index.md

 ---

 The steps below outline the procedure of using the SurveyMonkey Apply platform.
 The process consists of registering an account and verifying your eligibility, followed by filling out personal information, selecting a preferred language of application, and finally, filling out your answers and essays.
 Upon completion, it is **crucial** that you submit your application, as outlined in **Step 8: Submit**.
-Even after completing every section, the Macedonian National Committee will not be able to read your application unless you submit it to us.
+Even if you complete every section, but do not submit the application, the Macedonian National Committee will not be able to read your application.
+So please **ensure to submit** the application -- if you're in doubt whether we have received it, email us!

 Let's start!